 10 years ago, FaithBridge Foster Care launched with the goal of providing hope, healing and unconditional love to Georgia’s foster children.
 The very first church to partner with FaithBridge was Mt.
-Bethel United Methodist.
+Bethel Church.
 They helped start a revolution in the way churches supported children in foster care, as well as their families.

 Since then, Mt.
 Bethel has cared for more than 60 children, with the help of more than 20 families.
 Their foster care ministry, Called to Care, currently has 13 foster families (11 of those are FaithBridge families), seven children in foster care and 41 volunteers.

 “One of the co-founders and current board members of FaithBridge is Wayne Stolz who was instrumental in establishing the partnership between FaithBridge and Mt.
-Bethel UMC,” said Stephanie Watts, a foster parent and Mt Bethel’s foster care ministry advocate.
+Bethel,” said Stephanie Watts, a foster parent and Mt Bethel’s foster care ministry advocate.
 “FaithBridge helped us re-launch our ministry three years ago as Called to Care, and FaithBridge’s leadership helped to identify new leadership and support through Mt.
 Bethel.”

 For Stephanie as well as Mt.
 Bethel’s leadership, their foster care ministry allows them to live out James 1:27.